ziqinyeow/agno/README.md

 - **Structured Outputs**: Make Agents respond in a structured format.
 - **Monitoring**: Track agent sessions and performance in real-time on [agno.com](https://app.agno.com).

-## What are Agents?

-**Agents** are intelligent programs that solve problems autonomously.

-Agents have memory, domain knowledge and the ability to use tools (like searching the web, querying a database, making API calls).
-Unlike traditional programs that follow a predefined execution path, Agents dynamically adapt their approach based on the context and tool results.

-Instead of a rigid binary definition, let's think of Agents in terms of agency and autonomy.
-- **Level 0**: Agents with no tools (basic inference tasks).
-- **Level 1**: Agents with tools for autonomous task execution.
-- **Level 2**: Agents with knowledge, combining memory and reasoning.
-- **Level 3**: Teams of specialized agents collaborating on complex workflows.

 ## Getting Started

 - Start by [building your first Agent](https://docs.agno.com/introduction/agents)